HallaSurvivor/Blog/_posts/2021-12-08-hitomezashi-maker.md

 It turns out the regions you build in this way are always $2$-colorable, which is a cute exercise that they bring up in the video.
-The proof follows once you make the right observation, and I encourage you to give it a go!
+The proof follows pretty quickly once you make the right observation, and I encourage you to give it a go!
 In addition to the choice of bitsring, I've added a slightly more nuanced way you can show your artistry by adding an option to choose the $2$ colors that get used!